adamisom/message-ai/docs/phase2-ai-spike/SUB-PHASE_1_IMPLEMENTATION_SUMMARY.md

-# Sub-Phase 1 Backend Implementation - COMPLETE ✅
+# Sub-Phase 1 Implementation Summary

 **Date:** October 24, 2025
-**Duration:** ~2 hours
-**Status:** Ready for testing (not yet committed)
+**Status:** Backend + Frontend built, awaiting user testing

 ---

 ## Summary

-Successfully implemented all 5 AI features from Sub-Phase 1 at high speed.
-All backend Cloud Functions are built, tested, and ready for deployment.
+Successfully implemented all 5 AI features from Sub-Phase 1, including both backend Cloud Functions and complete frontend UI.
+All code is tested, validated, and ready for user testing.

 ---

 ## What Was Built

-### 🚀 Cloud Functions (5 new)
+### 🔧 Backend: Cloud Functions (5 new)

 1. **`semanticSearch`** (HTTP callable)
    - Semantic vector search with Pinecone